Texas Tech University

 The following definitions apply:

-An employee who is a victim of a communicable or transmittable disease that poses a threat to other employees or students may be required by the applicable administrative officer to utilize additional sick leave, vacation leave, and/or leave without pay benefits until such time as the threat is removed.
-The employee may also be required by the university to obtain a medical certification that he/she does not represent a threat to other employees or students prior to being permitted to return to work at the discretion of the applicable administrative officer.
+In addition, an employee who has a communicable/transmittable disease that poses a threat to other employees or students may be required by the applicable administrative officer to utilize additional sick leave, vacation leave, family and medical leave, and/or leave without pay benefits until the threat is removed.
+The employee may also be required by the university to obtain a medical certification that they do not represent a threat to other employees and/or students prior to being permitted to return to work, at the discretion of the applicable administrative officer.

 Back to Top